henfiber/hass_speedport_plus_cli/README.md

 Notes:

 - The dashboard has been created for the Speedport Plus modem.
-If you use an Entry 2i and you have renamed the name of the sensor as "Speedport Entry2i status" you'll have to search and replace in the `json` dashboard file all instances of `speedport_plus_status` to `speedport_entry2i_status`.
+If you use an Entry 2i modem and you have renamed the name of the sensor as "Speedport Entry2i status" you'll have to search and replace in the `json` dashboard file all instances of `speedport_plus_status` to `speedport_entry2i_status`.
-- If you haven't set `default_measurement: state` as mentioned in the previous section, you'll have to search and replace in the `json` dashboard file all instances of `"measurement": "state"` to `"measurement": "sensor.speedport_plus_status"` (or `sensor.speedport_entry2i_status`).
+- If you haven't set `default_measurement: state` in the InfluxDB integration as mentioned in the previous section, you'll have to search and replace within the `json` dashboard file all instances of `"measurement": "state"` to `"measurement": "sensor.speedport_plus_status"` (or `sensor.speedport_entry2i_status`).

 ## Import the included Lovelace dashboard view